skeletorkun/phorest-techtest-oozen/README.md

         * Web layer Unit testing using MockMvc, Mockito or similar
         * RestAssured for integration testing
     * Ideally method names would follow a more scalable convention (e.g. If/When/Then..)
+* Services & Purchases could have inherited from a parent object:
+    * PROS: less duplication of code
+    * CONS:
+        * not much gain at this point. i.e. no requirement / use-case that would be enabled with such abstraction.
+        * more complicated implementation
+        * possible divergence down the road would result in more effort in refactoring

 * Learning & References:
     * https://www.udemy.com/course/build-restful-apis-using-kotlin-and-spring-boot